-- Copies of all 2015 W-2 forms. - An upload of 2015 tax information using the IRS Data Retrieval Tool on the FAFSA or tax return transcripts for 2015. - A completed verification worksheet asking for further information and signatures.
-Documentation may be required, if requested by the Financial Aid Office.
+- Copies of all 2015 W-2 forms.

+- for 2015.

+- required, if requested by the Financial Aid Office.

 Award Letters

 Financial aid packages are determined by the Financial Aid Office once the FAFSA has been completed and processed.
 Students have the option to accept or decline all or part of their awards.
 New students may do so by returning a signed copy of their award letter to the Financial Aid Office.
 Continuing students are sent a notice of awards to their college email address and may accept or decline awards via the student portal.
 Financial aid packages should be carefully reviewed and students are encouraged to contact the Financial Aid Office with any questions.